Category:

 • Features included: Basic tools may focus on storing contracts and simple workflows, while advanced contract management software solutions add AI contract review, compliance tracking, and reporting for complex contracts, just to name a few.

-• Integrations: If you need strong integration capabilities with systems like CRM software, ERP, or accounting tools, the cost usually rises.
+• Integrations: If you need strong integration capabilities with your existing systems, like CRM software, ERP, or accounting tools, the cost usually rises.

 • Support level: Standard support is often included, but premium support or a dedicated account manager can add to the price.